 Figure 6 – Network model – ITU-T H.248 MG provides TURN media relay functionality

+6.1.5 ICE capability set: ICE full versus ICE lite

+{Editor’s note (2012-09 meeting): this clause is a placeholder (item #1) for providing use case details on ICE full and ICE lite and impact on H.248 entities.
+This clause might be based on clause 6.1.1.
+Contributions are solicited.}

 6.2 Overview of toolkit NAT traversal techniques

 This Recommendation describes the various mechanisms used in order to secure media flow traversal of networks where NATs are used.
 In essence, the packages described provide a toolkit for the MGC to use in order to: gather a list of potential NAT mapped address (address gathering), check connectivity associated with those addresses, and maintain the connectivity associated with those addresses.
 The Recommendation is structured around the various techniques that have been defined: